 IAS 34 includes the premise that the frequency of an entity's financial reporting - annual, half-yearly, or quarterly - should not affect the measurement of its annual results.
-To achieve that objective, measurements for interim reporting purposes are made on a year-to-date basis (e.g. what would effectively be an 18 month period for half yearly interim financial reports).
-However, IFRIC 10 Interim Financial Reporting and Impairment contains exceptions to this premise for the impairment of goodwill and (for insurance entities that have not adopted IFRS 9 Financial Instruments and continue to report in accordance with IAS 39 Financial Instruments: Recognition and Measurement) financial assets classified as Available for Sale.
+To achieve that objective, measurements for interim reporting purposes are made on a year-to-date basis (e.g. what would effectively be an 18-month period for half yearly interim financial reports).
+However, IFRIC 10 Interim Financial Reporting and Impairment contains exceptions to this premise for the impairment of goodwill.